Learn the Essentials About Mandatory Distributions

 What is a Mandatory Distribution?

-ANSWER: "mandatory distribution" is generally synonomous with an Automatic Rollover or a Safe Harbor IRA.
+ANSWER: "mandatory distribution" is generally synonymous with an Automatic Rollover or a Safe Harbor IRA.
 The term "mandatory distribution" generally refers to the process whereby separated participants with less than $5,00 can get forced out their plan, and the safe harbor IRA refers to the specialized individual retirement account (IRA) that's established when a participant of a qualified retirement savings plan is “forced out."
 Mandatory distributions do not apply to existing employee participants (any balance), or to former employees with balances greater than $5,000.
 Both of these groups are not subject to mandatory distributions, and can elect to stay in plan.
 Not all plans have mandatory distribution provisions to force out ex-employees with less than $5,000.
 Plans that elect to implement mandatory distribution programs often see a benefit in “cleaning up” their plan from a build-up of small-balance accounts.
 A proliferation of small balance accounts can cause administrative burdens (ex. – lost & missing participants, uncashed distribution checks, etc.) and increased plan costs.

 History of Mandatory Distributions